maxperrimond/kensho/README.md

 ctx  | validation context
 subject | parent struct
-value | field value (or array value) arg | validator argument from struct configuration
+value | field value (or array value) arg | constraint argument from struct configuration

 Note: If you use an existent tag, it will override it.

 ### Context

-You can pass a context during validation and can be used by any validator:
+You can pass a context during validation so it can be accessible in constraints:

 ```go
 ok, err := kensho.ValidateWithContext(myCtx, myStruct)